 - 4.9 Service managers bid annually in September to include projects in the Council's capital programme, to be reviewed against corporate plan priorities and fundamental themes whilst having regard to our underlying need to borrow for the current capital programme and the implications for the revenue account. - 4.10 Bids are reviewed by CMT, and the JEABBTG from a councillor perspective.
 Any comments from that group are detailed later in the report. - 4.11 Bids are initially placed on the provisional capital programme.
 All bids are then subject to a further outline business case and further approval before expenditure can be incurred on the project. - 4.12 A summary of the new bids can be found in Appendix 2. - 4.13 The Council has a current underlying need to borrow for the GF capital programme of £290 million.
-Officers have put forward schemes with a net cost to the Council of £48.1 million, increasing the underlying need to borrow to £338 million, should these proposals be approved for inclusion in the programme. - 4.14 For planning purposes, we have currently assumed we will borrow internally for all schemes, but in doing so we are projecting a need to borrow externally.
+Officers have put forward schemes with a net cost to the Council of £47.8 million, increasing the underlying need to borrow to £338 million, should these proposals be approved for inclusion in the programme. - 4.14 For planning purposes, we have currently assumed we will borrow internally for all schemes, but in doing so we are projecting a need to borrow externally. - 4.15 The most economically advantageous method of financing (use of available capital resources, external borrowing or leasing) will be determined in the year(s) in which we incur the expenditure.
+This is part of the day-to-day treasury management activity of the Council and depends on the resources available.